 Specified compassionate grounds

-You may be able to claim part of your superannuation balance on compassionate grounds by making a direct application to the Department of Human Services.
+You may be able to claim part of your superannuation balance on compassionate grounds by making a direct application to the Australian Taxation Office (ATO).

 How to claim

-Details of how to apply to release super due to specified compassionate grounds are available from the Department of Human Services website.
+Details of how to apply to release super due to specified compassionate grounds are available from the ATO website.

 To make an application for release on the grounds of severe financial hardship, you must complete the Early release of super benefits on grounds of severe financial hardship form.